Easy Apple Oatmeal

 - Add your apples, coconut oil, cinnamon, and maple syrup to a large microwave-safe bowl.

-- Microwave on high for 2-3 minutes, stirring every 30 seconds until apples are slightly tender.
+- Microwave on high heat for 2-3 minutes, stirring every 30 seconds until apples are slightly tender.

-- Add milk, Soulfull Project Hearty Grains & Seeds, spices, and maple syrup.
+- Add milk, oatmeal, spices, and a drizzle of maple syrup.
 Stir + microwave for 3-4 minutes, stirring every minute, until liquid is almost entirely absorbed

 - Topped with chopped pecans + enjoy!

-You can make this ahead of time, keep it in the refrigerator and reheat it when ready to eat.
+You can make this apple oatmeal ahead of time, keep it in the refrigerator in an airtight container, and reheat it when ready to eat.
 It reheats very well and should last 3-4 days in the fridge.
+It’s great for meal prep!

 Freezing: I haven’t tried freezing this oatmeal but I wouldn’t recommend it.
 I think it would get mushy.
 Oatmeal is best eaten fresh!